Working From Home With Kids

 Even with a consistent routine and a work-from-home schedule, there will be days where you feel burnt out and like you simply can’t do it all.
 While you may try your best to not take your frustrations out on your children, there may be times where you lose your temper or raise your voice.
 Although you may be using weekend time to study or get work done, don’t forget to also plan some family time to enjoy each other’s company.
 At the end of the day, remember: you love each other and you’re all on the same team.

 COVID-19 has created many new challenges for student parents.
 The online programs from National University were created with remote learners in mind.
 Reputable instructors can help support you during this time as you work towards your degree while working from home with kids.
 Talk to your professor or an advisor about the best way to continue your studies during this time.
-For more information and helpful tips, check out our resources page.
+For more information and helpful tips, check out our frequently asked questions about COVID-19 page.

 Although no one can say for sure when shelter-in-place orders will be lifted, one day you’ll look back on this time and realize you made it through and completed your degree, one imperfect day at a time.